microconfig/microconfig/README.md

     #include logback-template
 ```

+As your can noticed placeholder syntax inside templates just ${propName}.
+Micronconfig will resolve  template's placeholders based on properties from component.
 As we remember orders and payments include application.name property from service-discovery-client.
 During config build Microconfig will replace ${application.name} inside logback.xml with service's property value and copy result logback.xml to result folder for each service.

+If you want to declare property only for template and don't want this property to be included into result config file you can use #var propName=value.

 If you want to specify template destination dir you can use template.${templateName}.toFile=${someDir}.
 For example: